CacahuetesManu/SND/Hunt Log Doer/README.txt

 --Choose what rank to start 1,2, 3, 4 or 5
 RankToDo = 1

+5. If you are having issues tracking the kills, try to manually change your hunt log in the game to "Show Incomplete"

-4. If you are interested in improving the coordinates, reach out to me!
+6. If you are interested in improving the coordinates, reach out to me!
 I can show you how to help.